brendanbeck62/WO-to-Opsheet/README.md

     TODO: Add example excel file
 1. parent must be `Make` if any children are `Make`
 1. Kit that doesn't have material ID cant be one of the 4 op1s (`Saw`, `Laser`, `Waterjet`, `Sub-Water`)
+1. Any child (ex.
+7.1.3) assumes it has a chain of parents back to the parent (ex.
+7.1, 7), and then 7's parent will always be 0.

 ## Changelog